EUFAR/egads-gui/doc/source/description.rst

    :scale: 45 %
    :align: center

-The user will find here information about the software, options and and link to the documentation.
+The user will find here information about the software, options and link to the documentation.

 ----------------------------